scc-digitalhub/sdk-docs/docs/how-to/runtime-guide.md

 - **Use Hera Runtime** if you have multiple coordinated steps
 - **Use ModelServe Runtime** if you need to serve ML models
 - **Use DBT Runtime** if you work primarily with SQL and tabular data
+- **Use Flower Runtime** if you need federated learning capabilities